-Pre-k/preschool

-School age before/after school program
+School age before/after school program 1:15

 Open Door Policy.
-We invite you to take advantage of our Open Door policy.
+We invite you to take advantage of our Open-Door policy, which allows parent/guardian access to their child at any time.
 Drop-in to share lunch with your child’s class or pre-arrange with teachers to share an activity in the classroom, such as reading or an art or science project with the children.

 Daily Communication.
 Each child has a file folder located outside of their classroom entrance.
 Please check your child’s file daily for important information about classroom and Center activities as well as updates on your child’s day.

 Child Care Program Plan.
-The Center has a written Child Care Program Plan that is located in the office, and is available to parents at any time.
-This plan describes all aspects of the program: developmentally appropriate goals and objectives, recording and reporting of children’s developmental progress (social, emotional, physical and intellectual growth), involvement and responsibilities of parents, staffing and the classroom’s daily schedule.
+The Center has a written Child Care Program Plan that is located in the office and is available to parents at any time.
+This plan describes all aspects of the program: developmentally appropriate goals and objectives, recording and reporting of children’s developmental progress (social, emotional, language, physical and intellectual growth), involvement and responsibilities of parents, staffing and the classroom’s daily schedule.

 Program Philosophy and Curriculum Goals

+Our program offers a STEAM based curriculum purchased through Funshine Express.
+This curriculum meets Minnesota State Standards as required by the Department of Health and Human Services.
 The most important goal of our program is to help children become enthusiastic learners.
 This means encouraging children to be active and creative explorers who are not afraid to try out their ideas and to think their own thoughts.
 Our goal is to help children become independent, self-confident, inquisitive learners.
 We allow children to learn at their own pace and in ways that are best for them.
 We foster good habits and attitudes, particularly a positive sense of themselves, which will make a difference throughout their lives.

 Our curriculum identifies goals in all areas of development,

-Social: to help children feel comfortable, trust their new environment, make friends and feel they are part of the group.
+Social: to help children feel comfortable, trust their new environment, make friends, and feel they are part of the group.

 Emotional: to help children experience pride and self-confidence, develop independence and self-control, and have a positive attitude toward life.